 Connecticut R&D Tax Credit: Everything You Need to Know

 Does the state of Connecticut offer qualified businesses a Research and Development Tax Credit (R&D Tax Credit)?
-We’ll discuss what kinds of businesses can claim this tax benefit and how they can make the most of it.
-This will help companies ensure that they’re compliant with all the rules and submit the right documentation to support their claim.
+We’ll discuss what kinds of companies can claim this tax benefit and how they can make the most of it.
+This will help companies ensure compliance with all the rules and submit the proper documentation to support their claim.

 What are Connecticut R&D Tax Credits?